 Make a decision on qualification withdrawal if the MD indicates this is to be considered

-These shall be held at not less than quarterly intervals.
-The company secretary shall select a date (in consultation with directors in order to ensure maximum attendance) and notify all directors not less than four weeks before the date.
+These shall be held at not more than quarterly intervals.
+The MD shall select a date (in consultation with directors in order to ensure maximum attendance) and notify all directors not less than four weeks before the date.
+In case of an emergency, an ad hoc meeting will be called and, if members of the board are unable to attend ay short notice, a tele-conference will be set up.
+Generally the regular date will be agreed at each preceding meeting.
 With the notification an agenda will be sent, set out in the following format:

 Time, date & place of meeting

 Minutes of last meeting